Final Fantasy Tactics Advance: Reception

 During its first week on sale in Japan, Tactics Advance sold over 224,000 units, reaching second place in charts.
 By November 2003, the game had shipped over 1.5 million copies worldwide; 460,000 units were sold in Japan, 760,000 units in North America, and 330,000 units in Europe.
 It was noted as being very popular overseas.
 In a different estimate for the United States, the game sold 660,000 copies and earned $22 million by August 2006.
 During the period between January 2000 and August 2006, it was the 40th highest-selling game launched for portable consoles in that country.

 The game met with positive reviews from gaming journalists; it earned aggregate scores of over 88% based on 66 reviews on GameRankings, and 87 points out of 100 based on Metacritic.
 At the 7th Annual Interactive Achievement Awards in 2004, the game won an award in the Handheld Game of the Year category, and was nominated for the Strategy Game of The Year Category at the 2003 NAVGTR Awards.

 Japanese gaming magazine Famitsu focused on the gameplay, which was praised for both its depth and ease of understanding for new players.
 Rob Fahey of Eurogamer noted some changes from the original Tactics, but felt these were improvements and felt it would be counted as one of the best handheld titles in the future.
 Andy McNamara of Game Informer was extremely positive about the gameplay, finding it addictive and challenging to master.
 Greg Kasavin, writing for GameSpot, found the gameplay traditional yet engaging, and enjoyed how the Law system changed battles.
 Edge also enjoyed the combat system and praised the Law mechanic, but found battles too slow and easy in the early stages.
-Computer and Video Games was positive about the mission variety but felt it was unfriendly to a casual audience, and Robert Bogdanowicz of RPGFan praised the gameplay as its best feature while noting frustration he encountered with both the Law system and hit persentages.
+Computer and Video Games was positive about the mission variety but felt it was unfriendly to a casual audience, and Robert Bogdanowicz of RPGFan praised the gameplay as its best feature while noting frustration he encountered with both the Law system and hit percentages.
 Craig Harris of IGN enjoyed the gameplay depth and tactical elements, but noted its high difficulty compared to the story's intended audience.
 Electronic Gaming Monthly lauded the gameplay structure and design, with the three reviewers all enjoying the added elements of Advance.
 Nintendo World Reports Jonathan Metts found the gameplay both solid and easy to understand for newcomers, but felt it had been oversimplified in places and faulted the job system's design.
-Confusing or unintuative menu design was a recurring complaint.
+Confusing or unintuitive menu design was a recurring complaint.